 The first Chinese tourbillon watches were mostly knockoffs of Swiss design and still came with a four-digit price tag, not exactly the ideal choice for your average watch shopper.

-If you search Walmart for a tourbillon watch without a huge budget and want one in your collection – you can find affordable options like the Akribos XXIV Tourbillon Moonphase Watch (see on Amazon) would be a good starting point if you are shopping for your first one.
+If you search Walmart for a tourbillon watch without a huge budget and want one in your collection – you can find affordable options like the Akribos XXIV Tourbillon Moonphase Watch would be a starting point if you are shopping for your first one.

 If you are under the misconception that tourbillon watches are the most accurate on the market, you are buying a tourbillon for all the wrong reasons.

 Most non-mechanical watches will be more accurate.
 Go with an atomic watch if you’re wanting accuracy.